Monday, July 29, 2024

 The Apparent Dualities of Human Nature

-The celestial symbols on the High Priestess—a lunar crown representing the moon’s phases and a cross representing the sun’s cycles—remind us of the Jewish solar-lunar calendar and the cyclical nature of life.
+The celestial symbols on the High Priestess— a lunar crown representing the moon’s phases and a cross representing the sun’s cycles— remind us of the Jewish solar-lunar calendar and the cyclical nature of life.
 These symbols emphasize that human experience is deeply rooted in physicality.
 Our bodies are not obstacles to enlightenment but vessels through which intuition, emotion, and divine wisdom flow.

 Jewish tradition underscores this unity.
-Deuteronomy 30:11–19 urges us to “choose life” and recognize that divine wisdom is neither hidden nor distant:
+Deuteronomy 30:11–19 urges us to “choose life” and to recognize that divine wisdom is neither hidden nor distant:

 “It is not in the heavens... nor is it beyond the sea...
 The word is very close to you, in your mouth and in your heart, to do it.”